Garner Cancels In-Person Independence Day Celebration: TV Program Planned; Fireworks May Be Rescheduled

 Due to the ongoing COVID-19 pandemic, as well as uncertainties about future directives from the Governor’s Office concerning the phased reopening of the state, the Town of Garner has decided to cancel its traditional July 3rd Independence Day Celebration.
 The Town is hoping to reschedule the fireworks portion of the celebration for later in the year, but no final decision has been made.

-Instead of the traditional in-person celebration—which historically has included fireworks, food vendors, kids activities and a performance by the North Carolina Symphony—the Town is planning to work with Garner-based Show N Tell Ministries to produce a television/video program that would feature Broadway stars, the 82nd Airborne Band, a Salute to the Troops and greetings from Mayor Ken Marshburn and Town Council Members.
-This program would be broadcast on the Town’s public, educational and governmental television channel starting on July 3 and also would be available on demand on the Town’s YouTube channel (youtube.com/townofgarner).
+Instead of the traditional in-person celebration—which historically has included fireworks, food vendors, kids activities and a performance by the North Carolina Symphony—the Town is planning to produce a television/video program that will feature a range of performing artists who have ties to Garner or who have appeared on the Garner Performing Arts Center stage.
+This program will be broadcast on the Town’s television channel (GTV11) starting on July 3 and also would be available on demand on the Town’s YouTube channel (youtube.com/townofgarner).

-In addition, the Town is arranging to have an aircraft fly in a loop over Garner displaying a banner with an Independence Day message to residents.
+In addition, the Town is hoping to have an aircraft fly in a loop over Garner displaying a banner with an Independence Day message to residents.

 Town staff presented this alternative celebration plan to the Town Council at its May 19 meeting, and the Council approved the proposal.
 Staff and Council believe this option will maximize opportunities to celebrate Independence Day while keeping staff and residents safe during this challenging time.

 More details about this alternative celebration—and about any rescheduling of the fireworks show—will be shared as they become available.